How to enable SSL for PrestaShop

 - To enable SSL for customer account logins and order processing, next to Enable SSL, click YES.

 - To enable SSL for all of the pages on your PrestaShop site, next to Enable SSL on all pages, click YES.

 .
 SSL is now enabled for PrestaShop.

 After enabling SSL, you and your customers may receive browser warnings about insecure content.
 This occurs when a secure page loads embedded resources insecurely using http://

 .
 (Custom themes are a common cause of this problem.)
 For information about how to resolve issues with insecure content, please see this article

 Using Sectigo with PrestaShop

 Using an SSL certificate from a recognized Certificate Authority is recommended for best results when enabling SSL for PrestaShop.
 Sectigo is a free, automated, and open certificate authority and is recognized by most modern browsers.
 Sectigo is supported for all new A2 Hosting accounts and certificates may even be generated automatically for immediate use.
-For details regarding Sectigo or Let's Encrypt for your account type, please see the Related Articles below.
+For details regarding Sectigo or Let's Encrypt for your account type, please see Related Articles.